 But they are restoring some of the buildings and the scenery alone is worth the visit.

-This is some good info on the practicalities of visiting Ani from Kars.
+Here is some good info on the practicalities of visiting Ani from Kars.

-Take The Train to Georgia!
+Take The Train From Turkey to Georgia

 So if you are planning on visiting Turkey and then heading into Georgia don’t bother flying if you have the time, take the train across Turkey.